What is measles?

 Should healthcare workers be extra careful about measles?

 Yes.
-Healthcare workers who are not immune to measles can pick up the virus and spread it to their patients, who might then become dangerously ill.
-That is why it is recommended that some health care workers who do not have evidence of immunity must stay out of work from the 5th day through the 21st day after being exposed to measles or at least 4 days after the rash appears.
-Healthcare workers who do not have serologic evidence of immunity (i.e., positive blood test) must have documentation of 2 doses of measles vaccine, with the first received after their first birthday and both doses received after 1967.
+Healthcare workers who are not immune to measles can get measles and spread it to their patients, who might then become dangerously ill.
+That is why it is a state regulation that health care workers who do not have evidence of immunity must stay out of work from the 5th day through the 21st day after being exposed to measles or at least 4 days after the rash appears if they develop measles.
+Healthcare workers who do not have serologic evidence of immunity (i.e., positive blood test) or laboratory evidence of disease must have documentation of 2 doses of measles vaccine or are subject to Massachusetts isolation and quarantine regulations.

 Where can I get more information?